barsoom/review/README.md

 # Review

-A reimplementation of [remit](https://github.com/henrik/remit) that is faster on both the server and client side and fixes many of the data sync issues.
+A reimplementation of [remit](https://github.com/henrik/remit) in Elixir/Phoenix and Elm that is faster on both the server and client side and fixes many of the data sync issues.

-This tool is built in Elixir/Phoenix and Elm.

 # TODO